 The Commission, a seven member Board, appointed by the Selectmen, is a legal body under M.G.L.
 Chapter 40 paragraph 8D, mandated to protect and preserve historic buildings, structures, properties, cemeteries and archaeology sites in the Town.
 Managing and maintaining historic properties is also its responsibility.

-The Commission meets the third Wednesday of every month at 7:00 p.m. in its office, 2nd floor, Forbes Municipal Building.
+The Commission meets the third Wednesday of every month at 7:00 p.m. in its office, in the Library's 1st floor, in the Children's area.
 All meetings (except Executive Sessions) are open to the Public.
 Meetings are posted on the Bulletin Board outside the Town Clerk's Office in Town Hall and on the Local Cable Channel.

 With cooperation from the Building Commissioner, the Commission enforces a Sign Bylaw on all Historic Properties, Historic Districts and Commercial Properties within 2,500 feet from the rotary.